tboller/FixIIT/Documentation/reports/pgmReports/final-sprint/final-report.md

 ### Features to implement

 Here are a few features that we would need to implement in the future in order to create a more robust application.
-1. Have more feature for admin users.
+1. Have more features for admin users.
 2. Fine tune our design.
 3. Create tests for our application.
 4. Integrate Amazon s3 for storing images.